By Wil Dubois

 Right!
 Test every other day!
 Why not?
 Test before and after breakfast every other day for a week.
 Then test before and after lunch every other day for a week.
 Then test before and after your workout every other day for a week.
 Then test before and after dinner every other day for a week.
 Then test at bedtime and the next morning every other day for a week.
 Then think about what the numbers are telling you.

 What?
 What’s that, you say?
 You’re worried about not testing on some days?
 Okay, yeah.
 I understand that.
 But it’s better to have good information half of the time than to have bad information all of the time.
 Remember what I told you about how 340 and 109 can look both “good” or “bad,” depending on the company they were keeping?
 Right.
 You need pairs to make the information from the meter useful and valid.
 More than valid.
 Testing in pairs makes the numbers powerful.

 So, that’s the real answer to our quiz.
 You don’t test for your doctor.
 You don’t test for your spouse.
 You don’t test because some book, magazine, or website tells you to.
 You test for you.
 You test because, done right, testing tells you what is working right in your diabetes control therapy, and what is working wrong.
 Hey, this isn’t a chore.
 This is the core of diabetes control.

-Even if those folks who claim to care about your health all the way to the bank refuse to give you the most basic tools you need to take the reins, you can think outside the box and creatively maximize your testing.
+Even if those folks who claim to care about your health all the way to the bank refuse to give you the most basic tools, you need to take the reins so you can think outside the box and creatively maximize your testing.

 Wil Dubois is a diabetes treatment specialist with the Pecos Valley Medical Center in New Mexico, a rural non-profit clinic.
-He has type 1 diabetes, and is a health columnist and author who has published over two hundred seventy-five articles and four award-winning diabetes books.
+He has type 1 diabetes, and is a health columnist and author who has published over 275 articles and four award-winning diabetes books.